Sarkulum/Malicious_Website_Scanner/ISSUES.md

-The URL's don't get encoded into base 64, wich they need to.
-Also using vt.client wich causes error's.
-Need App Passwort for Gmail, because Less Secure Apps does not exist any more.
+The URL's don't get encoded into base 64,(they kind of do now) wich they need to.
+Also using vt.client wich causes error's(fixed by removing vt.Client).
+Need App Passwort for Gmail, because Less Secure Apps does not exist any more.(Done)